JJooaa/buutti/README.md

 ## Installation

+NOTE: YOU NEED NODE.JS INSTALLED ON YOUR MACHINE

 1. Clone the project to your local system
 2. Head to the project root `/buutti`
 3. Run `npm start` at the root directory